Last Updated on

 It’s unlike anywhere else you’ve been in India.
 I’ve travelled through the country a lot, and while each city is vastly different from the other, the city of Srinagar hits the ball out of the park by a mile or more!

-If you leave aside the city’s past and the baggage that comes with it, and experience Srinagar for what it truly is, you’ll end up leaving with a very different outlook to what you initially came with.
+If you leave aside the city’s past and the baggage that comes with it, and experience Srinagar for what it truly is, you’ll end up going with a very different outlook to what you initially came with.

 Heaven on Earth